Seasonal Affective Disorder in dogs

 Infographic of helping choking dog

 As we said above, it’s not very common for dogs to choke.
 The most important thing is not to panic.
 This will help to keep your dog calm, too.
 We never recommend putting your fingers into your dog’s mouth when they’re conscious.
-You won’t be able to grip the object properly, and your pet is likely to bite down on your hand.
+In most cases, you won’t be able to grip the object properly, and your pet is likely to bite down on your hand.

 Instead, follow these simple steps to try to move the object out of their airways: